Applicants and admitted to higher education in 2016

 Drop in number of admissions without previous higher education studies

-Up until the beginning of August 2016, 54 000 people without previous higher education studies were admitted.
-This is a decrease of one percent compared to the previous autumn.
-Of those admitted, 57 percent were women and 43 percent men.
+Up until the beginning of August 2016, 54,000 people without previous higher education studies were admitted.
+This is a decrease of 1 per cent compared to the previous autumn.
+Of those admitted, 57 per cent were women and 43 per cent men.

 Smaller proportion of admissions compared to the previous autumn

-Of those applicants without previous higher education studies, 42 percent were accepted in autumn 2016.
-The corresponding figure for autumn 2015 was 43 percent.
-Between 2000 and 2011 the number of applicants has varied but has constantly exceeded 50 percent and been as high as 57 percent in 2001.
+Of those applicants without previous higher education studies, 42 per cent were accepted in autumn 2016.
+The corresponding figure for autumn 2015 was 43 per cent.
+Between the years 2000 and 2011, the number of applicants has varied but has constantly exceeded 50 per cent and been as high as 57 per cent in 2001.
 Since 2011 the share of admissions has decreased.